Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Introduction

 \section{Introduction}

-The first observing run (O1) of the advanced Laser Interferometer Gravitational-wave Observatory (LIGO) detectors collected data from September 12, 2015 to January 19, 2016, during which two gravitational-wave (GW) signals were detected at greater than 5$\sigma$, GW150914~\cite{GW150914} and GW151226~\cite{GW151226} from the mergers of two binary black hole (BBH) systems.
-The second observing run (O2) of Advanced LIGO ran from November 30, 2016 to August 26, 2017, with Advanced Virgo joining the run for the month of August.
-To date, GWs from three additional binary black hole mergers~\cite{GW170104, GW170608, GW170814} as well as the low-latency discovery of GWs from a binary neutron star (BNS) merger~\cite{GW170817} have been reported from O2.
+The first observing run (O1) of the advanced Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{AdvLIGO1, AdvLIGO2} detectors collected data from September 12, 2015 to January 19, 2016, during which two gravitational-wave (GW) signals were detected at greater than 5$\sigma$, GW150914~\cite{GW150914} and GW151226~\cite{GW151226} from the mergers of two binary black hole (BBH) systems.
+The second observing run (O2) of Advanced LIGO ran from November 30, 2016 to August 26, 2017, with Advanced Virgo~\cite{AdvVirgo} joining the run for the month of August.
+By the end of O2, GWs from a total of ten binary black hole mergers had been observed across O1 and O2~\cite{GW170104, GW170608, GW170814, O1-O2Catalog}.
+In addition, the low-latency discovery of GWs from a binary neutron star (BNS) merger~\cite{GW170817} was also reported from O2.

 These types of signals are targeted by all-sky, matched-filter-based searches including GstLAL~\cite{O1Methods, gstlal}, PyCBC~\cite{pycbc1,pycbc2,pycbc3,pycbc4} and MBTA~\cite{MBTA}.
 Matched-filter-based searches correlate detector data with waveforms predicted by general relativity, drawn from a template bank.
 The template bank contains waveforms covering a multi-dimensional parameter space of component masses and spins.
 If a template closely matches a hidden signal in the data, a peak (or trigger) in the correlation time series will be produced.
 The search pipelines then employ a number of techniques to ensure that triggers are found in operating detectors within the inter-site propagation time and that the signal has the expected morphology and amplitude.